 - This may be difficult to do but stop discussing current events with others.
 Find a fail-proof, go-to when you find yourself being pulled into a conversation about “the latest”.
 If you can refrain from talking about the topic all together then do so.
 But if you find yourself unable to escape then have a positive experience to share instead, or just simply express the truth.
 “Oh, really?
 Oh my!
 No, I haven’t heard about (topic) and to be honest, I really don’t want to know”.
 Keep it sweet or cut it short.

 - Find a way to slow down.
 Meditate by candlelight while sitting in a lotus position with eyes closed, and in total silence.
 Or, meditate by candlelight while relaxing in the tub and listening to your favorite music with a glass of wine.
-Whatever it takes to slow the mental chatter and to open your channels to receiving that steady flow of vital energy , do it.
-Set aside some time in at least 2 to 3 days out of every week to slow down and receive.
-Overtime you’ll discover so much more about yourself and what you’re capable of.
+Whatever it takes to slow the mental chatter and to open your channels to receive that steady flow of vital energy, do it.
+Set aside some time of at least 2 to 3 days out of every week to slow down and receive.
+Over time you’ll discover so much more about yourself and what you’re capable of.

 - Breathe.
 Simple enough, right?
 Not really.
 Many of us aren’t aware that most of the time we hold our breath.
 Instead of allowing the vital life force of oxygen to flow freely in and through our bodies, we stifle it even if it’s only for a few seconds.
 As often as you can, make a conscious effort to breathe deeply and slowly.
 Breathing deeply and slowly is essential to dispersing oxygen evenly throughout the body’s bloodstream.

 - Understand that everything is communicating with one another.
-Our bodies have trillions of cells and each of these cells send and receive information to one another, as well as the universe.
+Our bodies have trillions of cells and each of these cells sends and receives information to one another, as well as the universe.
 Your body listens to every thought and feeling it receives.
-If you’re worrying and feeling bad most of the time, the cells of your body will receive that information, eventually forming into matter a reflection of the information received.
+If you’re worrying and feeling bad most of the time, the cells of your body will receive that information, eventually forming into the matter a reflection of the information received.
 Positive affirmations will retrain the thinking, causing new connections and neuronal pathways to form.
 Positive affirmations will also generate a new cellular signature pattern in the body, reflecting the body’s new programming it’s being consistently given.
-Learn some positive affirmations or create some of your own, say them everyday and as many times throughout the day as you can remember.
+Learn some positive affirmations or create some of your own, say them every day, and as many times throughout the day as you can remember.
 You can focus on one or several, it doesn’t matter.
 What is guaranteed is that you will notice a positively profound shift begin to take place in your life.
-Take this 21 day challenge.
+Take this 21-day challenge.

 “I love to think of nature as an unlimited broadcasting station through which God speaks to us every hour, if we will only tune in.” – George Washington Carver

 - Get out into nature.
 Take a walk in the woods, at a park, or around the block.
 Just like meditation, taking a walk in the fresh air among plants and animals is a great way to slow down and open your channels to sending and receiving universal data.
-While walking remember to take deep and slow breaths, and say to yourself some positive affirmations.
+While walking remembers to take deep and slow breaths and say to yourself some positive affirmations.

-Do you do any or all of these to overcoming anxiety?
+Do you do any or all of these to overcome anxiety?
 Do you have a technique of your own you’d like to share that’s not listed here?
 Please let us know by leaving a comment below.
-Subscribe today and receive more tips and tools to a healthy, stress-free lifestyle!
+And keep visiting to receive more tips and tools for a healthy, stress-free lifestyle!